philiplb/CRUDlex/docs/2_setup.md

 $app->mount('/crud', new CRUDlex\CRUDControllerProvider());
 ```

 And that's it.
-Your DB structures should be available now, for example if you
+Your CRUD UI should be available now, for example if you
 defined a book entity in the crud.yml:

 http://.../crud/book